 How is hyperlipidemia managed and treated?

 Your healthcare provider may first recommend that you make lifestyle changes to help decrease your lipid levels.
 Your provider may recommend you work with a team to manage hyperlipidemia.
 The team may include medical experts such as a dietitian, an exercise or physical therapist, and a behavior therapist.
 Your family members may be included in helping you create lifestyle changes.
 You may also need to take medicine to lower your lipid levels.
 Some of the lifestyle changes you may need to make include the following:

 - Maintain a healthy weight.
-Ask your healthcare provider how much you should weigh.
-Ask him or her to help you create a weight loss plan if you are overweight.
+Ask your healthcare provider what a healthy weight is for you.
+Ask your provider to help you create a weight loss plan, if needed.
 Weight loss can decrease your cholesterol and triglyceride levels.

 - Decrease the total amount of fat you eat.
 Choose lean meats, fat-free or 1% fat milk, and low-fat dairy products, such as yogurt and cheese.
 Limit or do not eat red meat.
 Red meats are high in fat and cholesterol.

 - Replace unhealthy fats with healthy fats.
 Unhealthy fats include saturated fat, trans fat, and cholesterol.
 Choose soft margarines that are low in saturated fat and have little or no trans fat.
 Monounsaturated fats are healthy fats.
 These are found in olive oil, canola oil, avocado, and nuts.
 Polyunsaturated fats are also healthy.
 These are found in fish, flaxseed, walnuts, and soybeans.

 - Eat 5 or more servings of fruits and vegetables every day.
 They are low in calories and fat, and a good source of essential vitamins.
 Include dark green, red, and orange vegetables.
 Examples include spinach, kale, broccoli, and carrots.

 - Eat foods high in fiber.
 Fiber can help lower your cholesterol levels.
 Choose whole grain, high-fiber foods.
 Good choices include whole-wheat breads or cereals, beans, peas, fruits, and vegetables.